AlexZ0729/speech/README.md

 For examples of model configurations and datasets, visit the examples directory.
 Each example dataset should have instructions and/or scripts for downloading and preparing the data.
+For the purposes of TTIC 31110, you can use the dataset links provided.
 There should also be one or more model configurations available.
 The results for each configuration will documented in each examples corresponding `README.md`.